FTP connector in Jitterbit Studio

-Connector overview¶
+Connector overview

-- Read: Reads data from an FTP endpoint and is intended to be used as a source in an operation or called in a script.
+Read: Reads data from an FTP endpoint and is intended to be used as a source in an operation or called in a script.

-- Write: Writes data to an FTP endpoint and is intended to be used as a target in an operation or called in a script.
+Write: Writes data to an FTP endpoint and is intended to be used as a target in an operation or called in a script.

 Note

-This connector is a native Integration Studio connector, which may be referred to by Jitterbit when communicating changes made to connectors.
-The release schedule for native Integration Studio connectors is based on the cadence of Harmony portal web applications.
+This connector is a native Studio connector, which may be referred to by Jitterbit when communicating changes made to connectors.
+The release schedule for native Studio connectors is based on the cadence of Harmony portal web applications.

-Connecting to SFTP with ssh keys¶
+Connect to SFTP with SSH keys

 SSH client keys are used to authenticate Harmony with external resources such as SFTP servers.

-For detailed information on using SSH client keys specifically for SFTP connections, and how to convert keys to an appropriate format for Jitterbit private agents, see Connecting to SFTP with ssh keys.
+For detailed information on using SSH client keys specifically for SFTP connections, and how to convert keys to an appropriate format for Jitterbit private agents, see Connecting to SFTP with SSH keys.

 If you experience issues with the FTP connector, these troubleshooting steps are recommended: